The vibrant Vietnamese city boasts historical relics and stunning beaches – plus it’s perfectly positioned for cultural expeditions

 When you add into the equation accommodation to suit every pocket and an equally broad range of dining options from food stalls to swish beach restaurants, Da Nang makes a strong case as the base for any Vietnamese journey of discovery“.

-My Private Tours & Shore Excursions have exciting itineraries, not only the ‘highlights’ of Da Nang but Hoi An, My Son Sanctuary, our Imperial City of Hue and the incredible rural beauty of central Vietnam
+My Vietnam Private Tours & Shore Excursions have exciting itineraries, including the ‘highlights’ of Da Nang and Saigon (HCMC), UNESCO listed Hoi An, My Son Sanctuary, and our Imperial City of Hue plus the incredible rural beauty of central & South Vietnam